 Game #14: This Is Better Than That

-For This Is Better Than That you will need to bring in four objects or four sets of objects.
+For This Is Better Than That you will need to bring in four objects or four sets of objects to the conference room.
 Write up a scenario for an object or each set that outlines what the perfect item would be in the order of preference.
 Although none of the objects will be an exact match, each will have qualities that coincide with the perfect list.
 Read the scenario to your team members and have them order the objects from worst fit to perfect fit.
 When all objects have been ordered, have your team explain why they placed the objects in the order they did.

 Purpose: This Is Better Than That helps your team members break down a problem or scenario to determine which objects are the best thing.
 This can be used to move onto discussing projects or current challenges that your team is facing.